RyaxTech/ryax-engine/README.md

 ### On an existing kube cluster

-#### Preparatory steps on the cluster
+#### Preparatory steps

 - Make sure you're on the intended cluster : `kubectl config current-context`
-- Make sure it's empty.
-Ryax may or may not function properly alongside other installations, as some cluster wide resources may collide with one another (CRDs, for instance).
-It is preffered that Ryax gets its own cluster to ensure a trouble free installation so if you do not wish to set up a brand new cluster for Ryax, check out <link to the section for a local install>.
+- Make sure it's empty : we offer no guarantee that Ryax will run smoothly alongside other applications.
 - Make sure you have got complete admin access to the cluster.
-You will have to create namespaces and some cluster resources.
 Try to run `kubectl auth can-i create ns` or `kubectl auth can-i create pc`, for instance.

+We will assume that you are comfortable with Kubernetes and therefore we will not provide too many details on the Kubernetes parts of the installation.
+If not, you can just copy paste the commands and leave the default values as they are.

 #### Customize your installation